 Cover dry beans with water and let stand covered overnight.
 Drain and discard water.

-Place the cleaned black beans in a large 6-quart saucepan.
-Add water and olive oil—this will prevent the beans from foaming.
+Place the black beans in a large 6-quart saucepan.
+Add 9 cups water and 1 tablespoon olive oil -- this will prevent the beans from foaming.
 Bring the beans to a boil, reduce heat to low, cover, and cook until the beans are tender, about 1 hour.

 You may also cook the beans in a pressure cooker.
-Follow the manufacturer’s directions for exact times, but our pressure cooker takes about 20 to 25 minutes to cook the beans completely.
+(If you do, you can skip the overnight soaking.)
+Follow the manufacturer's directions for exact times, but our pressure cooker takes about 20 to 25 minutes to cook the beans completely.

-Whichever method you use, do not drain the water from the cooked beans.
+Whichever method you use, saucepan or pressure cooker, do not drain the cooking water from the cooked beans.

 Meanwhile, chop onion and green pepper.
 Mash the garlic with salt and peppercorns in a mortar and pestle.